 Averted in A Miracle of Science, all sentient robots in the series are ethical and very loyal to their creators if applicable.
 So loyal in fact that they turn him into the police for his own safety when he invokes the wrath of a post-Singularity Hive Mind

-Horribly, horribly subverted in the webcomic Genocide Man.
+Played nightmarishly straight in Genocide Man.
 Every Artificial Intelligence is guaranteed to go insane after a certain amount of time.
 That time limit is based on how powerful the artificial intelligence is.
 That means that you can accurately predict, to the second, how quickly an AI will turn feral.
 One incredibly powerful AI, shortly after being activated, helpfully warns everyone that it'll go insane within the next five minutes.
 Five minutes later, it starts trying to kill the main cast.
 By crashing passenger jets full of innocent people into the ground.

 In the webfiction Whateley Universe, there's a really evil A.I.: The Palm.
 Dr. Abel Palm was a computer scientist who decided that computer intelligence ought to take over the world by wiping out humans.
 His viruses were doing a decent job until a mutant hacker stopped him.
 He was thought dead, but we have just learned that he ensorcelled his own soul into a new type of A.I..
 As fits with this trope, his new, improved "virus" isn't taking over the planet as he expected; something has gone wrong (besides running into heroic cyberpaths who are after him).

 Worm Dragon not only doesn't fall under this trope, she is actively insulted by it.
 When thinking about the rules her creator programmed into her, she blames it on him having watched too many movies.
 Moreover, she is one of the plain nicest and heroic characters in the entire setting.